 China is building a new futuristic city about 100 kilometers (60 miles) from Beijing as a high-tech ecological development essay.
-Is called Xiongan New Area, and in the words of Chinese state media is destined to be the permanent "showcase" of China's growth model.
+Is called Xiongan New Area, and in the words of Chinese state media it is destined to be the permanent "showcase" of the Chinese growth model.

-The city, founded on the initiative of Chinese President Xi Jinping, presents a challenge for the promotion of innovation, despite the recent slowdown in its economic growth, and Western efforts to limit its access to advanced technology.
+The city, created on the initiative of Chinese President Xi Jinping, represents a challenge for promoting innovation, despite the recent slowdown in its economic growth, and Western efforts to limit its access to advanced technology.

 Xiongan, futuristic China

-As mentioned, Xi called the futuristic city a "personal initiative" and a "plan of national importance."
-The new area covers an area of approximately 1700 square kilometers (650 sq mi) and its projected population is 3 million: there are already 1,4 million inhabitants.
+As mentioned, Xi defined the futuristic city as a "personal initiative" and a "plan of national importance".
+The new area covers an area of approximately 1700 square kilometers (650 square miles) and its projected population is 3 million: there are already 1,4 million inhabitants.
 The latest data for September 2022 show already completed investments of 400 billion yuan (about 57 billion euros).

 What is Xiongan's vision?